Lorti/manu.ninja/src/posts/2016-03-25-brew-your-first-tests-with-mocha-chai-and-three-and-a-half-minutes.md

 ---
 layout: layouts/post.njk
-permalink: /brew-your-first-tests-with-mocha-chai-and-three-and-a-half-minutes/index.html
+permalink: /brew-your-first-tests-with-mocha-chai-and-three-and-a-half-minutes/
 title: "Brew Your First Tests with Mocha, Chai and 3½ Minutes"
+description: "This post is for front-end developers who want to start writing tests.
+People have told them that testing their code is beneficial to their sanity.
+For some reason, though, they never got started – maybe because there are a lot of lenghty articles and different tools to consider.
+This article is different: It is a copy & paste guide to your first tests with a steeping time of about 3½ Minutes."
 date: 2016-03-25
 categories: [coding]
 tags: [testing, tools]
-summary: "This post is for front-end developers who want to start writing tests.
-People have told them that testing their code is beneficial to their sanity.
-For some reason, though, they never got started – maybe because there are a lot of lenghty articles and different tools to consider.
-This article is different: It is a copy & paste guide to your first tests with a steeping time of about 3½ Minutes."
 ---

 This post is for front-end developers who want to start writing tests.
 People have told them that testing their code is beneficial to their sanity.
 For some reason, though, they never got started -- maybe because there are a lot of lenghty articles and different tools to consider.
 This article is different: It is a copy & paste guide to your first tests with [Mocha](http://mochajs.org/) and [Chai](http://chaijs.com/), with a steeping time of about 3½ Minutes.